 Generali is one of the top three insurance companies in the Slovak market and part of the Italian Generali Group, which has a substantial international profile.
-Through our Praguebased Regional Office for Austria, Central and Eastern Europe and Russia, we operate in 13 countries and thus are among the three largest regional insurers.
+Through our Prague-based Regional Office for Austria, Central and Eastern Europe and Russia, we operate in 12 countries and thus are among the three largest regional insurers.
 Consequently, our clients benefit from our strong international presence.

-In 2019, we consolidated our position as Slovakia's third largest insurance company, with the largest growth in market share of our competitors.
+In 2020, we consolidated our position as Slovakia's third largest insurance company, with the largest growth in market share of our competitors.
 We continually introduce the most advanced systems and build on the professionalism and expertise of our employees, to ensure that clients receive first-class support with the greatest possible convenience.
 This begins with superior insurance consultancy and continues throughout policy management and the prompt and high-quality settlement of claims.
 We operate in more than 120 branches across Slovakia and our call center is available to our clients 24 hours a day and seven days a week.

-We provide a complex portfolio of life and non-life insurance, small and medium-sized company insurance, as well as individual solutions for large clients.
-Our aim is to constantly monitor market requirements, so that we can provide clients with superior and innovative products.
-These have been regularly recognized in prestigious insurance company and financial institution competitions.
-Last year, Generali received distinguished SASP, SIBAF and Mortgage of the Year awards.
+In 2020 we provided a complex portfolio of life and non-life insurance, insurance services for small and medium-sized enterprises and individual solutions for large clients.
+We continually monitor market requirements to be able to provide superior and innovative products to clients, which is recognized in prestigious competitions for insurance companies and financial institutions.